artbyrab/sinvoice/documents/fluid-interface.md

     )

 ```
-If you were to do it in a more traditional way it would look as below:
+If you were to do it in a more traditional way it would look as below.
 ```

 $item = new Item();